SirPepe/html-import/readme.md

 document.body.append(myImportElement);
 ```

-Apart from `src` and `selector` (which reflect their respective attributes and
-can be used as setters), each element implements a DOM property `done` which
+`HTMLImportHTMLElement` implements three DOM properties:

+* `src` reflects the `src` HTML attribute.
+Can be used as a setter to change the
+  `src` value.
+As a getter, it always returns absolute URLs, even when the HTML
+  attribute is relative (just like a `<a>` element's `href` attribute).
+Returns
+  the empty string when there's no `src` set.
+* `selector` reflects the `selector` HTML attribute.
+Can be used as a setter to
+  change the `selector` value.
-returns a promise for that resolves when the element's target document has been
+* `done` which returns a promise for that resolves when the element's target
-loaded.
-Note that `done` returns a new promise each time you access the
+  document has been loaded.
+Note that `done` returns a new promise each time you
-property, with the promise reflecting the then-current loading operation each
+  access the property, with the promise reflecting the then-current loading
-time.
+  operation each time.

 ```javascript
 const element = document.querySelector("html-import");